 Byler’s Farm - Slatington, PA

+(The farm was recently sold so we are unsure of their 2017 fall activities.)
 A small family farm near Slatedale that began in 1967 as a pick your own strawberry farm.
 They offer hayrides to the pumpkin patch as part of their pumpkin festival in October.
 The address is 8737 Ashfield Road, Slatington, PA 18080.
 They are 15 miles northwest of Allentown.